bioinfo-pf-curie/ATAC-seq/docs/output.md

 ## Pipeline overview
-The pipeline is built using [Nextflow](https://www.nextflow.io/) and processes ChIP-seq data using the steps presented in the main README file.
+The pipeline is built using [Nextflow](https://www.nextflow.io/) and processes ATAC-seq data using the steps presented in the main README file.
-Briefly, its goal is to process ChIP-seq data for any protocol, with or without control samples, and with or without spike-ins.
+Briefly, it provides an exhaustive quality controls of the experiments, as well as a first downstream analysis including peak calling and annotations.

 The directories listed below will be created in the output directory after the pipeline has finished.